Pshy0/pshy_merge/DESIGN_CHOICES.md

 The source files are the ones nammed `*.lua`.
 To distinguish between the source files and the compiled ones that can be run in TFM, the later used to have names in `*.tfm.lua`.
-Because some users had troubles upening those files, they are now nammed as `*.tfm.lua.txt`.
+Because some users had troubles opening those files, they are now nammed as `*.tfm.lua.txt`.